 Endometriosis is known to affect approximately one in twenty women and is a leading cause of infertility.
-It's a complicated disorder which has many of the hallmarks of both auto-immune disease and chronic inflammatory diseases.
+It's a complicated disorder which has hallmarks of both an auto-immune disease and a chronic inflammatory disease.
 Animal fats have long been known to increase inflammation in the body and this may be one of the mechanisms by which red meat increases endometriosis risk.

-When endometriosis has been removed laparoscopically it tends to grow back sometimes slowly, sometimes quickly.
-Understanding the triggers for endometriosis can help women to extend the fertile window after surgery.
+When endometriosis has been removed laparoscopically it tends to grow back, sometimes slowly, sometimes quickly, and understanding the triggers for endometriosis may help women to extend their fertile window after surgery.

 This is a huge risk increase for one dietary item.
 If you have endometriosis you may benefit from exploring beans, lentils, nuts and fish, especially oily fish as primary protein sources.
 You should consult your physician about any radical dietary changes that you wish to make, ask a dietitian if you need help constructing a healthy plant-rich fertility diet.

-Thinking of using less meat?
-You can make the transition to a low-meat or meat-free diet gently by making Chili and hot pots with ground meat and lots of legumes.
-These dishes are a great way to begin using less meat while adding more legumes and vegetables; keeping meaty tastes in your foods can help the transition to seem less dramatic.
+Thinking of eating less meat?
+You can make the transition to a low-meat or meat-free diet gently by making chili and casseroles with small amounts of meat and lots of legumes or beans.
+These dishes are a great way to begin using less meat while adding more legumes and vegetables.
 Meat free eating can be delicious and inexpensive when you have had a bit of practice and have found a few dishes that you love.
 Ask a dietitian for help if you need assistance constructing a healthy low meat diet.

 This article is for purely informational purposes and in not intended to diagnose or replace medical or nutritional advice for which you should consult a physician or dietitian.

 Selected food intake and risk of endometriosis.
 Human Reproduction.
 (2004) 19 8: 1755-1759 Parazzini et al.